Skip to content

 Protect your privacy when using a public Wi-Fi

-Hackers are constantly looking for new devices to infect and it’s easier for them to do it when these devices are connected to a public hotspot (it doesn’t matter if access is password protected or not).
-Whether you are at Singapore airport, in a Chiang Mai Starbucks, or in a public library in Milan your devices are vulnerable.
+Hackers are constantly looking for new devices to infect, and it’s easier for them to do it when these devices are connected to a public hotspot (it doesn’t matter if access is password-protected or not).
+Whether at Singapore airport, in a Chiang Mai Starbucks, or a public library in Milan, your devices are vulnerable.

-A VPN it’s the best way to encrypt your connection and reduce security issues.
+A VPN is the best way to encrypt your connection and reduce security issues.
 An unprotected Wi-Fi connection can compromise your email and other private information.
-Don’t make the mistake of thinking that there is nothing interesting for hackers to steal from you and therefore it is not worth protecting your device: most of the time, these kinds of attacks are not aimed at stealing personal information but rather at using the victim’s PC as a starting point for other attacks.
+Don’t make the mistake of thinking that nothing is interesting for hackers to steal from you and, therefore, it is not worth protecting your device: most of the time, these kinds of attacks are not aimed at stealing personal information but rather at using the victim’s PC as a starting point for other attacks.

 Improve the speed of the connection

-In China, for example, Facebook, Google, Gmail, Instagram, Twitter, Youtube, and many other sites are blocked.
-With a VPN you can bypass these restrictions.
+For example, Facebook, Google, Gmail, Instagram, Twitter, YouTube, and many other sites are blocked in China.
+With a VPN, you can bypass these restrictions.

-In western countries, you can find some blocked content too.
-For example, some websites like Netflix restrict their content too.
-Most of the time, you can bypass this limitation by getting a VPN and connecting to a server located in another nation.
+In Western countries, you can find some blocked content, too.
+For example, some websites like Netflix restrict their content, too.
+Most of the time, you can bypass this limitation by getting a VPN and connecting to a server in another nation.

-Keep in mind though that if you want a VPN just to stream movies and tv series I recommend you try it first before getting one.
-This is because sites such as Netflix and major VPN developers are constantly fighting each other and from time to time some VPNs might not work as expected.
+Remember that if you need a VPN for streaming movies and TV series, you should try it before paying.
+This is because sites such as Netflix and major VPN developers are constantly fighting each other, and sometimes, some VPNs might not work as expected.
+Most VPNs offer a free trial period.

 Prevent your Internet data from being stored